marionlamoureux/iceberg_lab/README.md

 - Finally we will use NiFi to ingest an airports data set (JSON) and send to Kafka and Iceberg.

 #### 1. Setup 1 - Create the table in Hue
-While still in Hue, please run the below to create Iceberg tables as destination for the Nifi flow will deploy just after:
+While still in Hue, please run the below to create Iceberg tables as destination for the Nifi flow we will deploy just after:

 ```SQL
 -- TABLES NEEDED FOR THE NIFI LAB